bambielli/bambielli.github.io/_posts/2016-08-21-read-by-refactoring.md

 tags: [code-review, legacy-code]
 ---

-Have you ever spent hours looking at legacy code - making notes on paper, adding comments to the codebase, cursing poorly named methods and variables - just to have all of that hard work disappear when you switch contexts or take a break?
+Have you ever spent hours looking at legacy code - making notes on paper, adding comments to the codebase, and cursing poorly named methods and variables - just to have all of that hard work disappear when you switched contexts or took a break?

 Last week I went to a workshop at Expedia called ***Read by Refactoring*** where we learned a methodology for reading legacy code and making it better in the process.

 [Click here for Read By Refactoring Part 2.][rbr2]{:target="_blank"}